devvyn/Devvyn.github.io/pages/about/devvyn.md

 - Programming Q & A community

+### Duolingo: [DevvynPM][duolingo]

+- If you're using Duoling or are interested in "gamified" free language education on the web and your phone, follow me at this username and compete with me!

 ### Steam: [devvyn][steam]

 - I play mostly puzzle games.
 Challenge my TIS-100 programming scores!